 However, in France, the International Baccalaureate is recognized as a private secondary school leaving certificate, and can therefore replace the French Baccalaureate without too many problems.

 However, it is not automatically integrated into the Parcours Sup system, which dictates the orientation of students in France.
-To join Parcours Sup after an IB, you will need to make a DAP, a Prior Access Request (More info here).
+To join Parcours Sup after an IB, you will need to make a DAP, and a Prior Access Request (More info here).

 In the case of the French “Grandes Ecoles”, however, having an IB diploma can be an advantage, institutions such as Sciences Po or HEC favoring them over the “classic” bac.

-In the event that your child wishes to go to higher education in a country other than France, the IB system will be preferred.
+If your child wishes to go to higher education in a country other than France, the IB system will be preferred.

 It will indeed be easier for your child to meet the language requirements in English set by international universities around the world after having completed an IB in English.